-Early March Dean confirms mandated review to Chair/Director Mid-March Unit Chair/School Director notifies candidates of upcoming review, offers guidance in preparation of review materials and provides an opportunity for discussion of the review process and procedures with candidates. {An electronic folder developed from current A Tech format for each faculty engaging in the review process is available for candidate uploads.} Mid-October Deadline for candidates to complete dossiers.
+Early March Dean confirms mandated review to Chair/Director Mid-March Unit Chair/School Director notifies candidates of upcoming review, offers guidance in preparation of review materials and provides an opportunity for discussion of the review process and procedures with candidates.
+Electronic folders will be provided for candidate uploads.
+Mid-October Deadline for candidates to complete dossiers.
 Candidates have the option of posting their dossier components in advance of this date but must submit all dossier information in the prescribed electronic format by this date.
 Each URC may begin the internal review process as soon as the dossier is available.
 Mid-November Each URC sends its report to the unit head and meets with the unit head for discussion.
 Mid-December If the Unit head's determination is positive, the unit head shall, after consulting with the assembled URC, submit the determination and rationale, together with the recommendation and rationale of the URC, to the Dean.
 If the unit head's determination is negative, the Unit head shall meet with the Faculty Member to provide the Faculty Member with a copy of that determination and its rationale and to explain the Faculty Member's right of rebuttal.
 Candidates will have 14 days to submit a written rebuttal if they choose to do so.
-After this 14-day window is exhausted, the unit head submits their determination and rationale and the URC recommendation to - 1 0 T the Dean.
+After this 14-day window is exhausted, the unit head submits their determination and rationale and the URC recommendation to the Dean.
 End of January Dean notifies candidate and Provost of decision.

-Mandatory Tenured Faculty Performance Review

-{This process involves the URC, Unit Chair/School Director and the Dean}
+Mandatory Tenured Faculty Performance Review {This process involves the URC, Unit Chair/School Director and the Dean}

 Early March Dean confirms candidates mandated for Tenured Faculty Performance Review in the coming academic year with Unit Chairs/School Director.
-Mid-March Unit Chair/School Director notifies candidates of upcoming review and offers guidance in preparation of review materials and discussion of procedures for review. {An electronic folder developed from current A Tech format for each faculty engaging in the review process is made available for candidate uploads}.
+Mid-March Unit Chair/School Director notifies candidates of upcoming review and offers guidance in preparation of review materials and discussion of procedures for review.
+Electronic folders will be provided for candidate uploads.
 Mid-October Candidates have the option of posting their dossier components far in advance of this date but must submit all dossier information into the prescribed electronic format by this date.
 Each URC may begin the internal review process as soon as the dossier is available.
 For candidates with joint appointments, the URC's review shall include a letter from the candidate's secondary unit to be provided to the unit head for upload by the end of October.
 Mid-January Each URC sends its report to the Unit Chair/School Director and meets with Unit Chair/School Director for discussion.
 Mid-February Unit Chair/School Director completes his/her/their review and any proposed development plans and submits recommendation to Dean.
 Mid-April Dean notifies candidate and Associate Vice Chancellor of decision.